xiongyu0523/rp2040-esp32-azure-iot/README.md

 ## License

+> Please be aware that this project is ONLY for demo and study purpose.
+Azure RTOS does not include a commerical license for Raspberry Pi RP2040 MCU.
+See below license details.

 | Components | License
 | ---- |  ----  |
 | app  | Refer to [LICENSE](./LICENSE)  |
 | lwesp | Refer to [LICENSE](./lwesp/LICENSE)  |
 | threadx / netxduo | Refer to [LICENSE.txt](./threadx/LICENSE.txt) and [LICENSED-HARDWARE.txt](./threadx/LICENSED-HARDWARE.txt) |

-> Please be aware that this project is ONLY for demo and study purpose.
-Azure RTOS does not include a commerical license for Raspberry Pi RP2040 MCU.